andreasmhallberg/readingnotes/README.md

 ## Searching

-To search for a term in the notes, type in the search term at the top of [the repo page](https://github.com/andreasmhallberg/readingnotes) and choose "In this repository".
+To search for a term in the notes online on the GitHub page, type in the search term at the top of [the repo page](https://github.com/andreasmhallberg/readingnotes) and choose "In this repository".